Authentic Thai Peanut Sauce Recipe (Nam Jim Satay)

 Instructions

-• Use a blender or food processor to mix the garlic and shallots into a smooth mixture.
+• Purée the aromatics.
+In a small blender or food processor, pulse the garlic and shallots until they form a smooth paste.

-• Pour in the coconut milk, add rosdee seasoning powder, tamarind paste, palm sugar, and salt.
-Simmer until the sugar has fully melted and the sauce bubbles up again.
+• Simmer the sauce.
+Stir in the coconut milk, palm sugar, tamarind paste, salt, and Rosdee powder.
+Simmer gently until the sugar dissolves and the sauce begins to bubble.

 Notes